troglobit/finit/README.md

     service /usr/sbin/sshd -D

 Dependencies are handled using [conditions](doc/conditions.md).
-On of the most common conditions is to wait for basic networking to become
+One of the most common conditions is to wait for basic networking to become
 available: